 In 2016, 72% of all solar capacity installed was utility-scale, and this segment should account for at least two-thirds of all solar capacity again in 2017.
 While more than a third of the contracted pipeline will be completed in 2017, procurement is again ramping up and will lead to a resumption of utility-scale growth by 2019.

 U.S. Solar PV Growth Forecast

-While 2017 installations are expected drop slightly from a record-shattering 2016, the 13 GW expected still almost doubles 2015, the second largest year on record.
+While 2017 installations are expected drop slightly from a record-shattering 2016, the 12.4 GW expected is two thirds larger than 2015, the second largest year on record.
 After rapidly completing a record buildout in 2016 and 2017, developers will be looking to procure new projects with completion targets moving into the next decade.
-By 2021 there will be over 100 GW of solar installed in the U.S., with annual totals approaching 18 GW.
+By 2021 there will be over 100 GW of solar installed in the U.S., with annual totals exceeding 16 GW in 2022.

 Solar Helps Fortune 500 Companies Save Money

 Data from SEIA's annual Solar Means Business report show that major U.S. corporations, including Target, Walmart and Apple are going solar at an incredible rate.
 The top 25 corporate solar users in America have installed nearly 1,100 MW of capacity at 2,000 different facilities across the country as of October 2016.